Muturi-002/Linux-Terraform/README.md

 ```bash
 cd OCI
 ```
-3. Replace the values in the file `terraform.tfvars` with your respective values.
+3. Create file `terraform.tfvars` and fill the following variables with your respective values.
 ```hcl
 tenancy_ocid      = "<your_tenancy_id>"
 user_ocid         = "<your_user_id>"